I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 wget -O /patches/libssl3.deb http://security.debian.org/debian-security/pool/.../libssl3_3.0.19-1~deb12u2_arm64.deb

-At the time of writing this article, 3.0.19-1~deb12u2 had been removed from Debian security's current pool and returned HTTP 404.
-The practical solution is to rewrite it to automatically fetch the current version while preserving the CVE-fix intent.
+At the time of verification for this article, 3.0.19-1~deb12u2 had been removed from the current pool in Debian security, resulting in an HTTP 404.
+The most practical fix is to rewrite it to automatically fetch the current version while preserving the CVE fix intent.

 - RUN apt-get update && \